Peking Opera or Jingju?

 sclim

-June 20, 2011, 06:25 AMIn answer to Xiaophil: To be fair, I only took issue with bodawei's association of old "Peking" name = bad era, bad attitude towards naming.
+June 20, 2011 at 06:25 AMIn answer to Xiaophil: To be fair, I only took issue with bodawei's association of old "Peking" name = bad era, bad attitude towards naming.
 It seems reasonable that if "Beijing" is the current official nomenclature (35 years seems long enough to ensure it should now replace the old terminology) then, for consistency's sake stop using "Peking" as the written form whenever it is feasible (I would imagine that IATA's PEK designation for the Beijing airport is cast in stone -- gives new meaning to the石 compnent in 代码!!).
 This makes common sense for the body of English speaking foreigners's trying to make sense of the culture, and makes for more clarity, even if it doesn't necessarily make their pronunciation better.
 But the "mandatory" use of "jingju" in foreign publications??
 Wow.
 In jounalism clarity is paramount, so what would be the penalty if a journal gave a helpful explanation such as

 "jingju (known in former times by foreigners as "Beijing Opera")..."